Holic75/KingmakerRebalance/README.md

 - Wind Walk increases speed to only 20mph instead of 60,
 - Assassinate slayer talent does not require target to be unaware of Slayer, only flat-footed,
 - Sanctified Slayer looses Bane ability,
+- Arsenal Chaplain Warpriest gains weapon damage die increase progression as usual, but does not get ability to enchant his sacred weapon,
 - Cult Leader Warpriest gains weapon focus at level 1 instead of bonus combat feat at level 18 and one rouge talent at level 6 instead of combat feat,
 - Overwhelming soul can use Mental Prowess a number of times per day qual to 2 + its kineticist level,
 - Lore Warden Hair's Breadth ability grants a permanent bonus to AC against critical hits equal to 1/3 of mobility skill